driabwb/S15_Baird_Data_Lecture_Notes/Presentation.md

 ## A basic workflow with a remote repository:

-1. Clone the previously existing repo
+1. Clone the previously existing repository
 2. Create a new branch
 3. Checkout the new branch
 4. Modify the contents of the branch
 5. Checkout the master branch
-6. Pull from the remote repo(s)
+6. Pull from the remote repository
 7. Merge from your branch to the master branch
-8. Pull from the remote repo(s)
+8. Pull from the remote repository
-9. Push to the remote repo(s)
+9. Push to the remote repository
 10. Repeat from step 2

 ---

 ## Initialization
-The beginnings of the repository.

 ### `init`
 Usage: